corona-warn-app/cwa-server/docs/SUBMISSION.md

 Temporary Exposure Keys (TEK's) are submitted by the client device (iOS/Android phone) via the Submission Service.

-Some constraints are maintained as enviroment variables and kept in Vault under the key path: /cwa-server/submission
+Some constraints are maintained as environment variables and kept in Vault under the key path: /cwa-server/submission

 The constraints put on submitted TEK's are as follows: